Classic of Mountains and Seas: Combination of different authors

+Zou Yan

+Moving to the 20th century, some scholars put forward that the author of the book was Zou Yan in the Warring States period.
+This theory originated from Liu Shipei, who in his research on "A Study of Zou Yan's Theory on the Plurality of Literature in the Western Han Dynasty" inferred that, according to records in Mozi, the book Biographic of the Great Yu was a combined version of Records of the Grand Historian: Biography of Dawan and the Classic of Mountains and Seas, which supports the idea that the book was written by Zou Yan.

+Sui Chaozi

+In addition, some scholars also believe that the author of the book was a disciple of Mozi, named Sui Chaozi, during the Warring States period.

 Overview

 The book is not a narrative, as the "plot" involves detailed descriptions of locations in the cardinal directions of the Mountains, Regions Beyond Seas, Regions Within Seas, and Wilderness.
 The descriptions are usually of medicines, animals, and geological features.
 Many descriptions are very mundane, and an equal number are fanciful or strange.
 Each chapter follows roughly the same formula, and the whole book is repetitious in this way.

-It contains many short myths, and most rarely exceed a paragraph.
+It contains many short myths, which rarely exceed a paragraph.
 A famous ancient Chinese myth from this book is that of Yu the Great, who spent years trying to control the deluge.
 The account of him is in the last chapter, chapter 18, in the 2nd to last paragraph (roughly verse 40).
 This account is a much more fanciful account than the depiction of him in the Classic of History.

-Purpose
+Nature

+Literary nature

 Earlier Chinese scholars referred to it as a bestiary, but apparently assumed it was accurate.
-In fact the information in the book is mythological.
+In fact, the information in the book is mythological.
 It is not known why it was written or how it came to be viewed as an accurate geography book.

+Ancient Chinese scholars also called it an encyclopedia of geographical knowledge and a strange work with the most myths that records ancient China's "history, philosophy, mythology, religion, medicine, folklore, and ethnicity", reflecting a wide range of cultural phenomena and also involving "geography, astronomy, meteorology, medicine, animals, plants, minerals ..."

+Contemporary academia has three main different arguments for the nature of the book: